Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 🥪 Lunch

 You can bring it from home or buy a picnic at the huts you sleep in.
-If you want the picnic, it’s essential to request it at the time of booking
+If you want the picnic, you must request it when booking.

-We brought the food for the lunch of the 5 days from home.
-We took tuna cans, cheese, wrap bread and apples.
+We brought food from home for the five days’ lunches.
+We took tuna cans, cheese, wrap bread, and apples.

 🥜 Snacks